duanhaozju/hyperchain/README.md

 ./hyperchain -o 3 -l 8001 -t 8081 //run this on third node ./hyperchain -o 4 -l 8001 -t 8081 //run this on fourth node
 ```
-Note: if you want run 4 nodes in localhost, modify the `-l` and `-t` options, ensure the ports are difference.
+Note: if you want run 4 nodes in localhost, modify the `-l` and `-t` options, ensure the ports are different.

 ## Configuration